golergka/golergka/israeli-pager-attack.md

 ## What is Hezbolla

 * Hezbolla have started a war in Israel on October 8th, 2024, right after Hamas have massacred and raped 1200 Israeli civilians.
+This attack took place before any Israeli military action against Hezbolla or Hamas.
 * Hezbolla have been undiscriminately firing hundreds of rockets at Israeli civilians.
 There are many casualties, both Jewish and Arab.
 Widespread fires.
 Half the country had to be evacuated.
 * Hezbolla have, over many years, performed many terror attacks targeting Isareli, American and other civilians.
 They have also been involved in drug trafficking, human trafficking, and other criminal activities.
 * Hezbolla is de-facto one of military branches of Iran, and is funded by Iran.